Is the Quality Incentive Payment Program written into state rule?

 The total value of Component Three will be equal to 70 percent of remaining QIPP funds after accounting for the funding of Component One and Component Four.
 A quarterly target for improvement for each measure is set, starting with 5 percent in the first quarter and increasing quarterly to 20 percent by the fourth quarter (see QIPP Year Three).

 The total value of Component Four will be equal to 16 percent of the funds of the QIPP.

 In the calculation of a facility's Medicaid days, why are Medicaid hospice days not included in the numerator?

 Because Medicaid hospice services are not covered under Medicaid managed care, HHSC has determined it would be inappropriate to include them in the calculation of the private nursing facility qualification percentages.
 Medicaid hospice is not included in the numerator for the calculation of the Medicaid percentage achievement for the individual private provider or in the numerator for the calculation of the Medicaid percentage achievement cutoff point for private providers as a whole.
 If it were to be included in both of these calculations, the cutoff point would increase and achievement levels would increase for nursing facilities providing Medicaid hospice services.

 I am planning to temporarily close my nursing facility for remodeling.
 Does the nursing facility still qualify for QIPP payments?

 QIPP payments are tied to Medicaid use, meaning the nursing facility must be serving residents to be eligible.

-If the non-state-government-owned nursing facility closes and transfers its residents, it becomes ineligible for payment for any month in which it has zero Medicaid days of nursing facility service.
-The nursing facility is eligible for Component One payment for any month in which it has at least one Medicaid day of nursing facility service.
+If the facility closes and transfers its residents, it becomes ineligible for payment for any month in which it has zero Medicaid days of nursing facility service.
+The nursing facility is eligible for Component One and Two payments for any month in which it has at least one Medicaid day of nursing facility service.